aquasecurity/tracee/docs/integrating/prometheus.md

 > Metrics addresses can be changed through **tracee-ebpf** command line
 > arguments `metrics` and `metrics-addr`, check `--help` for more information.

+!!!
+Tip
+    Check [this tutorial] for more information as well.

+[this tutorial]: ../tutorials/deploy-grafana-dashboard.md